YBoost-22-23/J1-workshop-music-5/README.md

 ## What is an API ?
 An API is an interface that allows you to retrieve data from a website.
 API are set up by developers to allow other developers to use their data and make applications with it.

+## ORGANISATION PROPOSITION

+Dev 1 (easy) : Get songs from minimum 3 streaming platforms and create local playlists on it
+Dev 2 (medium) : Create all the differents interface and connection with the differents platforms
+Dev 3 (medium) : Use websockets to communicate with an other device.
+Try to send basical text and after musical links
+Dev 4 (medium) : Create rooms and invitation system to connect multiple devices
+Dev 5 (hard) : Create a system which translate all requests from different streaming platforms into one and create a common playlist